wavefrontHQ/wavefront-jersey-sdk-java/README.md

 ### Tracing Spans

-Every span will have start time in millisec along with duration in millisec.
-The following table includes all the attributes of generated tracing span.
+Every span will have the operation name as span name, start time in millisec along with duration in millisec.
+The following table includes all the rest attributes of generated tracing spans.

 | Span Tag Key          | Span Tag Value                         |
 | --------------------- | -------------------------------------- |